-So I have finally gave it a go at setting up a Raspberry Pi cluster.
+So I finally have given a go at setting up a Raspberry Pi cluster.
 It was a rather simple process, but maybe because of my IT nerd background.
 There were a few pit-stops to do in a few places to have the rights environments and configurations.

 I used a lot of content from NetworkChuck video and adjusted to my needs.